-But as has been repeatedly established, brainstorming is not an effective way to generate ideas.
-Much has been written about this topic by us and by many others, so here we just mention three of the most common arguments:
+But as is repeatedly established, brainstorming is not an effective way to generate ideas.
+Much is written about this topic by us and many others, so here we just mention three of the most common arguments:

 - Participants in BS sessions are encouraged to freely say what comes to mind, eliminating critical filters.
-As a result, sessions end with a large quantity of ideas, of which, very often, none turn out to have any practical value.
-In addition, those participants who could have raised objections in real time, are (by definition) strongly encouraged not to do so.
+As a result, sessions end with a large number of ideas.
+Of these ideas, very often, none turn out to have any practical value.
+In addition, those participants who could have raised objections in real time are (by definition) strongly encouraged not to do so.

-- Participants are instructed to associate freely, which means that there is no mechanism to overcome functional fixedness, a natural bias of human thinking.
+- Participants are instructed to associate freely.
+This means there is no mechanism to overcome functional fixedness, a natural bias of human thinking.
 This also happens to be the strongest barrier to creativity and innovation.